vellindev0324/vellindev0324/Readme.md

 I'm a passionate and results-driven Software Engineer with a strong background in full-stack web development and blockchain technologies.
 I specialize in building modern, scalable applications with JavaScript/TypeScript-based stacks and crafting secure, efficient smart contracts on Ethereum and other blockchain platforms.

 ---
+## 💼 Career

+### 🔹 Lead Full-Stack & Blockchain Developer – **BlockNova Technologies**
+**Jul 2020 – Present | Remote**
+- Spearheaded the architecture and development of NFT marketplaces and DeFi platforms.
+- Built and audited smart contracts using Solidity, integrated with frontend via wagmi and ethers.js.
+- Deployed scalable full-stack applications using Next.js, Node.js, and MongoDB.
+- Collaborated with product teams to define features and improve UI/UX with React.js and TailwindCSS.
+- Worked with Web3 protocols including IPFS, The Graph, and Chainlink.

+### 🔹 Full-Stack Web Developer – **HexaDev Studio**
+**Mar 2017 – Jun 2020 | Remote**
+- Developed and maintained dynamic web apps using Angular, Express.js, and PostgreSQL.
+- Led frontend modernization efforts, migrating legacy code to modern JavaScript/TypeScript stacks.
+- Integrated REST APIs and optimized performance for enterprise-level clients.
+- Contributed to DevOps pipelines and CI/CD processes using GitHub Actions and Docker.

+---

 ## 🛠 Tech Stack